spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/customer/manage-companies.md

 3. Click **Save**.
     This opens the **Companies** page.
 The created company is displayed in the table.

-{% info_block warningBox "" %}
+{% info_block warningBox "Company headquarters" %}

 Once a company is created, one business unit for it is created automatically.
-This is considered to be a headquarter.
-To learn how to manage it, see [Managing company units](/docs/scos/user/back-office-user-guides/{{page.version}}/customer/company-account/managing-company-units.html).
+This business unit is the company's headquarters.
+To learn how to manage it and create more business units for the company, see [Managing company units](/docs/scos/user/back-office-user-guides/{{page.version}}/customer/company-account/managing-company-units.html).

 {% endinfo_block %}